Sunday, 3 November 2013

 — Understand the differences between a HELOC and a home equity loan.

-— Shop around.
+.
 A good place to start is with your current lender, but you might be able to research a better deal.

-— Read all the fine print on loan fees, interest rate, repayment terms and any potential limitations and risks.
+on loan fees, interest rate, repayment terms and any potential limitations and risks.
 Most HELOCs come with a variable interest rate, so you need to be prepared for fluctuating monthly payments.
 Some lenders offer a low, fixed promotional interest rate for a period of time (that eventually adjusts to a higher, variable rate) or a fixed rate in exchange for a higher monthly payment.

-— Know that you have the right to cancel.
+.
 Federal law gives you three days to reconsider a signed credit agreement and cancel the deal without penalty.
 You can cancel for any reason, but only for loans on your primary home, not a vacation or second home.

 Avoid using a HELOC for emergencies if possible (unless a high-interest credit card is your only other option) and don’t use a HELOC to consolidate debt if you aren’t prepared to stop living beyond your means.
 In some cases, a HELOC can easily enable more overspending leading to serious trouble, including bankruptcy.
 Don’t give in to the temptation to use a HELOC to buy things that will likely depreciate in value (cars, vacations, clothes or furniture).
 And don’t forget to deduct your HELOC interest up to $100,000 come tax time.